Did you know

-Range: Breeds in northwestern North America.
-Winters in southern Alaska and B.C. and throughout much of the United States and Mexico; also found in the Carribean and along the Pacific coast of central America.
+American wigeon are among the earliest waterfowl to reach their wintering grounds. southern Alaska and B.C. and throughout much of the United States and Mexico.
+It is also found in the Caribbean and along the Pacific coast of central America.

-- Breeds further north than any other dabbler with the exception of the northern pintail
+- American wigeon breed further north than any other dabbler, with the exception of the northern pintail.